 Sometimes, gastritis can lead to stomach ulcers, stomach bleeding, and an increased risk for stomach cancer.

 H. pylori infection

 Helicobacter pylori (H. pylori) infection happens when bacteria infect your stomach.
-About of people worldwide have H. pylori.
+About two-thirds of people worldwide have H. pylori.

 Many people don’t have symptoms, but some experience: